 The grounds cover 12 acres of garden setting within a residential neighborhood and there’s also a lake with beautiful swans bobbing around amongst the stone fountains.

 The Canyon Suite is one of eleven free-standing villas with sweeping hillside views of a canyon.
 Perched on a hillside and overlooking the famous Stone Canyon Road, this top luxury hotel with bungalow accomodations offers warm wooden textures and modern technology.

 To maximize the sunny Southern California weather, indoor and outdoor elements blend together with retractable walls of glass opening up to a large private patio.
-The patio has comfortable seating areas, fireplace, and a spa pool.
+The patio has comfortable seating areas, a fireplace, and a spa pool.

 The real payoff of these luxury bungalow hotels is that you literally get to walk in the footsteps of Hollywood’s most famous and glamorous stars from days gone by.